 For decades, children’s services has become increasingly blame-ridden, problem-saturated and policy-driven.
 The Signs of Safety can transform child practice by putting children, their families and their naturally-connected networks at the centre of the work – assessment, planning and decision making.
 However, to create sustainable child protection transformation, agencies must reach beyond the practice model, and deliver major innovations in agency leadership, culture, procedures and structure.

-The Kansas Gathering featured 29 fantastic presentations.
-Video from five of them are available to view on the Signs of Safety Knowledge Bank.
+The Kansas City Gathering featured 29 fantastic presentations.
+Video of all of them are available to view on the Signs of Safety Knowledge Bank with an organisational subscription.

 Gathering presentations are an incredibly valuable learning resource and we often receive requests to have more presentations available free and for longer.
 We would love to make them all available for free but producing these videos costs money and we support their production through organisational subscriptions to the Knowledge Bank.